bertofurth/Seagate-Central-Tips/Disable_obsolete_services.md

 Reboot the system to make the changes take effect.

-After the reboot, delete all the binaries and files associated with the defunct Seagate Media service by running the following commands
+After the reboot, optionally delete all the binaries and files associated with the defunct Seagate Media service by running the following commands

     rm -rf /media_server/
     find  /etc/ -name "*media_server*" -exec rm {} +